Sunrise Over Tiananmen Square

 Sunrise Over Tiananmen Square (Le jour se lève sur la place Tienanmen) is a 1998 short animated documentary directed by Shui-Bo Wang and distributed by the National Film Board of Canada.

+Summary

 It is an autobiography about the director's life, career and ultimate disillusionment with the Chinese Communist Party.

+Accolades

 It was nominated for an Academy Award for Best Documentary Short, but lost to The Personals.